-This Fund is suitable for investors who seek medium to long term growth through a diversified portfolio of equity and fixed income securities.
+This Fund is suitable for investors who seek income and medium to long term growth through a diversified portfolio of primarily fixed income securities.
 To invest in this Fund, investors should be able to accept a low to medium degree of risk.